Buying a car or truck can make a big dent in your budget.

 The settlement you receive from your insurer might not be enough to replace your car with an equivalent vehicle and pay off the remainder of your original loan or lease.
 This could leave you stuck making payments on a vehicle that you don’t have or can no longer drive.
-That’s where GAP insurance comes in.
+That’s where GAP coverage comes in.

 Everything seems fine until you receive a check for $19,500 — the amount of the settlement minus your $500 deductible.
 That’s when you realize you’ll have to shell out $5,500 of your own money to pay off your loan balance.
 And you’ll still be without a car to drive.

-If you had been carrying GAP insurance on the vehicle, it would have given you an additional $5,000 more.
-(GAP policies do not cover your insurance deductible but GAP coverage through PenFed comes with a deductible reimbursement up to $500.)
+If you had been carrying GAP coverage on the vehicle, it would have given you an additional $5,000 more.
+(Many GAP policies do not cover your insurance deductible but GAP coverage through PenFed comes with a deductible reimbursement up to $500.)
 You’d still have to make arrangements to buy a new ride to get back on the road, but at least you wouldn’t be paying off a totaled car.